xihuiwu/GPMF_extract/README.md

 # GPMF_extract
+# Info
 Derived From [GPMF Parser](https://github.com/gopro/gpmf-parser)

-To run the extractor, compile the files by runing the shell script `compile.sh`.
+To run the extractor, compile the files by runing the shell script `./compile.sh`.

+# Usage
+./extract $file_dir$